SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/managing-application.md

 url: /project-administration/managing-applications/
 ---

-*Applications are available as part of the [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html) and [above](https://www.sonarsource.com/plans-and-pricing/).*
+*Applications are available starting in [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html).*

 ## Permissions
 There are two levels of users with permissions for adding and editing Applications: users with the Create Applications permission and Global Administrators.